Heller event in Las Vegas closed to media for space reasons

-A prominent Republican club shunned reporters from a luncheon with U.S. Sen. Dean Heller because the group’s president said they get in the way of serving food at the crowded restaurant — but political insiders say the unusual request came from the media-shy senator.
+A prominent Republican club kept reporters out of a luncheon with U.S. Sen. Dean Heller because the group’s president said they get in the way of serving food at the crowded restaurant.

-“The impression I got is that someone from his office said Sen. Heller wants it to be closed to the press,” said longtime conservative activist Chuck Muth.
-“I can’t identify who told me this, but it was a longtime member.”

 Club president Pauline Ng Lee said reporters take up too much room in the tiny restaurant and block servers during meal service.
-The monthly lunches have been held at the Cili Restaurant inside the Bali Hai Golf Club in Las Vegas for at least two years.
+The monthly lunches have been held at the Cili Restaurant inside the Bali Hai Golf Club in Las Vegas for years.

 “We have a membership of like 400 people, and we need to make sure that our members are seated first,” Lee said.
 “It’s a real problem when we have press standing in the back.
 What has happened in the past is it interferes with dining service.
 So we are asking the press to not be here.”